leoperard/keecli/README.md

-# keypy
+# KeeCLI
-KeyPy is a cli to the password manager KeePass
+KeeCLI is a cli to the password manager KeePass